-The ongoing COVID-19 pandemic at various times has led to prolonged voluntary and mandatory building closures, business closures, government restrictions on travel, movement and gatherings, quarantines, curfews, self-isolation and physical distancing.
-The impact of these measures has led to a general slowdown of economic activity and has disrupted workforce and business operations in North America and other parts of the world.
+Pandemic or epidemic risks may at various times lead to prolonged voluntary and mandatory building closures, business closures, government restrictions on travel, movement and gatherings, quarantines, curfews, self-isolation and physical distancing.
+The impact of these measures may lead to a general slowdown of economic activity and may disrupt workforce and business operations in North America and other parts of the world.
 Such occurrences could have a material adverse effect on the demand for real estate, the ability of tenants to pay rent and the debt and equity capital markets.
-The duration and impact of the ongoing COVID-19 pandemic is unknown at this time, as is the efficacy of the government and central bank interventions.
+The duration and impact of pandemic or epidemic closures are unknown, as is the efficacy of any government and central bank interventions.
 The permanence of recovery following such occurrences cannot be accurately predicted, nor can the impact on the Trust's business and operations, real estate valuations, securities, cash flows, results of operations and the Trust's ability to obtain additional financing or refinancing and ability to make distributions to unitholders.

-Specifically, such enhanced risks associated with COVID-19 may include, but are not limited to:
+Specifically, such enhanced risks associated with pandemic or epidemic closures may include, but are not limited to:

-- a material reduction in rental revenue and related collections due to associated financial hardship, unemployment and non-essential business orders governing the complete or partial closure of certain businesses; - a material increase in vacancy potentially caused by the resulting economic crisis, changes in consumer demand for businesses' products and services, changes in businesses' real estate requirements, and the inability of businesses to operate in the normal course or at all; - c. uncertainty of real estate valuations resulting from the impact of potential decline in revenue and/or lack of market activity and demand for real estate; - d. the negative impact on Canadian and global debt and equity capital markets, including both pricing and availability; - e. the ability to access capital markets at a reasonable cost; - f. the trading price of the Trust's securities; - g. the impact of additional legislation, regulation, fiscal and monetary policy responses and other government interventions; - h. uncertainty delivering services due to illness, Trust or government-imposed isolation programs, restrictions on the movement of personnel, closures and supply chain disruptions;
+- a material reduction in rental revenue and related collections due to associated financial hardship, unemployment and non-essential business orders governing the complete or partial closure of certain businesses; - b. a material increase in vacancy potentially caused by the resulting economic crisis, changes in consumer demand for businesses' products and services, changes in businesses' real estate requirements, and the inability of businesses to operate in the normal course or at all; - c. uncertainty of real estate valuations resulting from the impact of potential decline in revenue and/or lack of market activity and demand for real estate; - d. the negative impact on Canadian and global debt and equity capital markets, including both pricing and availability; - e. the ability to access capital markets at a reasonable cost; - f. the trading price of the Trust's securities; - g. the impact of additional legislation, regulation, fiscal and monetary policy responses and other government interventions; - h. uncertainty delivering services due to illness, Trust or government-imposed isolation programs, restrictions on the movement of personnel, closures and supply chain disruptions;

-- i. uncertainty associated with costs, delays and availability of resources required to complete major maintenance and expansion projects on time and budget, and lease-up space following completion of development projects; - i. adverse impacts on the creditworthiness of tenants and other counterparties; and - k.
+- i. uncertainty associated with costs, delays and availability of resources required to complete major maintenance and expansion projects on time and on budget, and lease-up space following completion of development projects; - j. adverse impacts on the creditworthiness of tenants and other counterparties; and - k.
 Increased risk of cyber attacks due to remote working environments and increased reliance on information technology infrastructure.